sassoftware/sas-viya-sdk-js/sas-browser-auth/README.md

 ##### `checkAuthenticated(): Promise<void>`

 Checks to see if any user is authenticated.

 rejects: If no user is authenticated.

 ##### `loginPopup(): Promise<void>`

 Launches a popup window that navigates to the authentication endpoint and allows the user to login.

 rejects: When login fails (for example: user closes the popup).

 ##### `invalidateCache()`

 If `checkAuthenticated` has already been called, a cached value may be returned the next time.
 This is done to reduce the number of potential service calls needed when making multiple API calls.
-Calling `invalidateCache` will force `checkAuthenticated` to re-validate the next time it is called. **This is not need for most use cases.**
+Calling `invalidateCache` will force `checkAuthenticated` to re-validate the next time it is called. **This is not needed for most use cases.**

 # Contributing